Child maintenance terms and their meaning

-For child maintenance purposes, a child is anyone under 16 or someone aged between 16 and 20 who:
+For child maintenance purposes, a child is anyone under 16, or someone aged over 16 and under 20 who:

 - is not married or in a civil partnership

-- wasn't ever married or in a civil partnership
+- has never been married or in a civil partnership

 If Child Benefit is still being received, someone under 20 can still be regarded as a child for child maintenance purposes even if they aren't in full-time non-advanced education.